 Professor Ray Fells

-Ray has developed and taught successful courses in industrial relations and negotiation at both undergraduate and post-graduate level and now focuses his teaching and research on negotiation in the business context.
-Ray currently teaches on MBA programs in Sydney and Copenhagen as well as at UWA.
+Ray has developed and taught successful courses in workplace relations and negotiation in universities and as a consultant.
+He currently teaches on MBA programs in Sydney and Copenhagen as well as at UWA and continues to give advice to parties about managing their negotiations.

 The Experience Lab

-The Experience Lab provides actors to enhance your training days by infusing them with practical activities- helping you to embed the learning from the classroom and allowing participants to experience what utilising their new skills feels like.
+The Experience Lab provides actors to enhance your training days by infusing them with practical activities - helping you to embed the learning from the classroom and allowing you to experience what utilising your new skills feels like.

-Whether it is creating a memorable end to your day or integrating more fully into your program to provide different learning experiences- The Experience Lab tailor activities to put the theory into practice.
+Whether it is creating a memorable end to your day or integrating more fully into your course to provide different learning experiences - The Experience Lab tailor activities to put the theory into practice.
 Some of the services the lab provides are as follows:

 - Skill Building